SELECTING THE PROPER EMERGENCY PARACHUTE

 Try to avoid all obstacles if possible.
 If you land in a tree or power lines throw away the ripcord.
 Keep your knees and feet together and get as thin as possible.
 Also turn your face to the side.
 In the event of a water landing, prepare for a regular landing except land downwind so your parachute will fall out in front of you and not on you.
 Unfasten the straps and swim upwind away from the parachute so as not to become entangled in the lines.
 If you land on the ground during high winds roll onto your back and deflate the parachute by pulling in one or two adjacent lines to spill the air.
-Also, take off the parachute harness and cover the parachute canopy so as to not re-inflate it.
+Also, take off the parachute harness and use it to cover the parachute canopy so that the canopy doesn't re-inflate.
 There is a lot to remember in a bailout so it is important that you plan ahead and review your plan of action in case of an emergency.

-Emergency parachute systems may seem like expensive cushions that we carry needlessly on our back or sit on uncomfortably.
-That cushion, however, is a highly specialized life saving device and is vitally important to your air safety.
+Emergency parachute systems are highly specialized life saving devices and yours is vitally important to your air safety.
 Get to know your parachute system and soon you will realize what an ally that cushion can be and why you should never leave the ground without it.